 This month I neglected matched betting big time!
 With a week away on holiday, more time focused on this blog, and getting things ready for my Private Label launch, something had to give – and this month, it looks like it was matched betting!

 This said, making £95 from reload offers this month, which took only a few hours work throughout the month, isn’t to be sniffed at and I’m still chuffed with the result!
 This amount is going straight into my Christmas Fund which I’m trying to side hustle entirely.

-If you’d like to find out how you can make an extra £200+ every month (tax free and from the comfort of your own home!) head over to this post, where I break down what exactly matched betting is, how you can do it, the software I use to make an average £6000 each year, and the downsides!
+If you’d like to find out how you can start making a little extra tax-free cash each month from the comfort of your own home, head over to this post, where I break down what exactly matched betting is, how you can do it, the software I use to make it easier for myself, and the downsides!

 As with matched betting, I haven’t been quite as active on Prolific this month but I still recommend signing up and giving it a go if you’re looking for a little extra pocket money.

 Prolific is a brilliant survey site which, unlike many others, pre-screens you for surveys based on your demographics (so you don’t end up spending 30 minutes on a questionnaire to find out at the very end you don’t fit the bill of what they’re looking for!)